alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-04-20-3d-from-scratch.markdown

 let visible = dot(cameraDir, faceNormal) <= 0;
 ```

-We compute the face normal using the `crossProduct3` function which, given a plane (3 points) computes a fourth perpendicular to the others.
+We compute the face normal using the `crossProduct3` function which, given a plane (3 points), computes a fourth vector perpendicular to the others.
 Then we check to see if the face normal and the `cameraDir` face in the opposite direction.
-This is what the `dot` line does.
+This is what the `dot` product does.

 The remaining part is covered in the `drawTriangle` function.
 The algorithm is very simple and it fits very well on massively parallel hardware as all triangles can be processed in parallel.
 - Find a bounding box for our triangle